eddiefiggie/FlowPlanner/README.md

 Thursday and Friday would also need to be a negative number (therefore not income) to be set back to the previous Wednesday.

-* Dates in CSV output keep adjusting with the weekend rollback functionality.
-Known bug.